Blog posts

 Published:

 In tennis, a pusher is a player who can consistently hit the ball back inside the opponent’s court.
 They have good footwork and run to every ball.
-Michael Chang and Rafael Nadal are legendary professional players that have perfected this valuable skill.
+Michael Chang and Rafael Nadal are legendary professional players who have perfected this valuable skill.

 Published: